 How will using the satellite affect my treatment?

 The aim of the satellite service is to make treatment more convenient for you.
-Worcestershire fertility is run by Mr Jon Hughes who is the fertility lead for NHS patients in Worcestershire; the clinic is also staffed by highly experienced nurses.
-All members of the team work closely with Oxford, ensuring good communication and an excellent standard of compassionate care.
+Worcestershire Fertility is run by Mr Jon Hughes who is the fertility lead for NHS patients in Worcestershire, and staffed by highly experienced nurses.
+All members of the team work closely with Oxford Fertility, ensuring excellent communication and standard of compassionate care.

 Appointments are conducted in line with Oxford Fertility’s protocols, and all scan and blood test results are sent to the main unit for decisions to be made about your treatment.
 Your chances of success are the same whether you choose to have your appointments in Worcester or Oxford.

 To book a consultation to see Mr Hughes, please contact Julie Patrick on 07505 838760 / 01905 760150 and explain that you are a patient of Worcestershire Fertility.
 If Julie is not available, please call South Bank Hospital directly on 01905 362269.

 For self-funding patients, a doctor referral is not required, however, it may help to avoid duplication of investigations and keep the expense of treatment as low as possible if you ask your GP to refer you.
 Your GP can send a referral letter to the clinic before your appointment.
 Alternatively, please complete the following self-referral form.